Shaorrran/Shaorrran/README.md

 ### Hello there.

-My name is **Zakhar**, but I prefer to be addressed online by my nickname.
+My name is **Zakhar**.
 I am a second-year student at ITMO University (course: 45.03.04).
 My main specialization is Machine Learning, but I also have some experience in backend programming, writing Discord and Telegram bots, C++ and Linux administration (I am a proud Debian-based distro user for 5 years and counting).

 ### Bullet points